OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

+---
+page_type: sample
+description: Demonstrating on how a bot can archive groupchat messages and send it to user as a file.
+products:
+- office-teams
+- office
+- office-365
+languages:
+- csharp
+extensions:
+contentType: samples
+createdDate: "11-10-2021 23:35:25"
+---
-﻿﻿﻿Using this C# sample, a bot can archive chat messages of groupchat and send it to user.
+﻿﻿Using this C# sample, a bot can archive chat messages of groupchat and send it to user.

 This feature shown in this sample is currently available in Public Developer Preview only.